How The Rich And Powerful Become More Rich And Powerful

 The reason why those with money and power have the responsibility to do good is because the playing field is not level.
 If you so happen to be born to a poor single mother who works two jobs to feed you and your brother, it is hard to compete against someone who grows up in a wealthy household.
 From tutoring needs, to private school, to having parents as alumni of prestigious universities or who are in senior roles at companies, wealth makes a difference in getting ahead.

-What Obama means to emphasize is, “If you were successful, somebody along the line gave you some help.”
-It's not that you didn't work hard and take risks.
-It's just that if you live in America, you have the infrastructure to help make your dream a reality.
 America is the best country where there is the highest correlation with effort and success.
 I am very thankful for the public school education I received, and the ability to invest my money and work towards entrepreneurship.
+However, getting rewarded solely based on merit is impossible given we all have biases.

 Can the government bureacracy improve for small businesses?
 Absolutely!
 But the point is, there are many qualified individuals who are also smart and hard working, but dont't succeed.